Applying for a place at The John Roan School

 Distance from home to school is measured as a straight line from the centre of the home address to the centre of the school site.
 In the event that two or more applicants have equal right to a place under any of the above criteria, priority will be given to those who live nearest to the school.
 Should two or more applicants live an equal distance from the school, including instances where more than one applicant lives in a multi-occupancy building, the offer of a place will be decided by random allocation.

 The home address is considered to be where the child resides as their only or principal residence.
 Proof of liability for Council Tax will be required.
 If the child resides equally between both parents, the principal home address will be considered to be the address of the parent who is in receipt of any benefits for the child (if applicable) and named on the child’s passport, the address at which the child is registered with a GP and at primary school.
-However, this is not an exhaustive list and all evidence will be taken into account.
-If the child’s residence is not split equally between both parents, then the address used will be the address where the child spends the majority of the school week.
+However, this is not an exhaustive list, and all evidence will

-In establishing the principal home address we reserve the right to ask for further information (such as proof of the tenancy period) and to check records held within the Council and with external agencies.
+In establishing the principal home address, we reserve the right to ask for further information (such as proof of the tenancy period) and to check records held within the Council and with external agencies.
 If a false address is given and an offer of a school place is made on the basis of that address, we reserve the right to withdraw the offer of a school place at any stage during the secondary admissions process.

 Waiting lists